 There are four pieces of equipment I feel you need in order to shoot golden hour photography:

-Having said this, however, it's worth remembering that good quality shots can be taken with any camera in the right hands - so just use what you have available!
+Having said this, it's worth remembering that good quality shots can be taken with any camera.
+In the right hands.
+So just use what you have available!

 Have you been on a dawn or dusk walk with your camera?
 What tips would you add to our list?
 Feel free to share your experiences by using the form below.